lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

 <img src = 'https://github.com/lavsz/Captone_Project-Africa_Sustainability_and_Food_Security/blob/main/Images/Screen%20Shot%202021-03-30%20at%2012.56.17%20AM.png' width="450" height="250">

-Note: Madagascar was note evaluated for 2010 to 2015.
+Note: Madagascar was not evaluated from 2010 to 2015.

 **Are there many social conflict events happening?**